Please note that the screenshots are for explanatory purposes. The content look may change.

-This tutorial is kindly provided by the plugin developer.
-You can access the full plugin's documentation on this URL: https://jetpack.me/support/widget-visibility/
+The plugin developer kindly provides this tutorial.
+You can access the full plugin's documentation on this URL: https://jetpack.me/support/widget-visibility/.

 Control which pages your widgets appear on with Widget Visibility.

-To control visibility, expand the widget and click the Visibility button next to the Save button, and then, choose a set of visibility options.
+To control visibility, expand the widget, click the Visibility button next to the Save button, and then choose a set of visibility options.